EUS faculty members are accomplished scholars and community members.

 Assistant Professor of Environmental and Urban Studies Academic Program Affiliation(s): Biology, Environmental and Urban Studies

 Professor Eli Dueker joined Bard in 2014 as the Assistant Professor of Environmental and Urban Studies.
 With a B.A. from Rhodes College, an M.A., M.Phil.,and Ph.D., from Columbia University, he completed his postdoctoral research at Queens College, City University of New York, and Lamont-Doherty Earth Observatory of Columbia University.
-Additionally, he studied at the Center for Microbial Oceanography and Columbia University’s Ecology, Evolution, and Environmental Biology postbaccalaureate program.
-He is the recipient of grants and awards from several places, such as the Hudson River Foundation, and Janet Holden Adams Fund, and the DEC's Hudson River Estuary Program among others.
-His work has been published in Environmental Science & Technology, Biogeosciences, Science of the Total Environment.
+Additionally, he studied at Columbia University’s Ecology, Evolution, and Environmental Biology postbaccalaureate program.
+He is the recipient of grants and awards from the Hudson River Foundation, Janet Holden Adams Fund, and the DEC's Hudson River Estuary Program among others.
+His work has been published in Environmental Science & Technology, Biogeosciences, and Science of the Total Environment.
 Before entering academia, he worked for 14 years in the nonprofit world, including 10 years as an organizational development consultant addressing issues of race, class, gender, and sexuality in institutional structures, serving as the former director of Project Underground, an international environmental and human rights organization, and as a board member of Sylvia Rivera Law Project, a transgender law collective in NYC.
 He is the founder and Interim Leadership Team member of the Saw Kill Watershed Community, which protects the Saw Kill watershed and its ecological, recreational, and historic resources through hands-on science, education, and advocacy.
 His teaching interests include water quality, air quality, oceanography, urban ecology, environmental microbiology, and the role of science in addressing environmental justice issues.

 B.A., Haifa University, Israel; M.A., M.Phil., Ph.D., Lamont Doherty Earth Observatory of Columbia University.
 Specializes in oceanography, climatology, geophysics.
 Senior Fellow, Center for Environmental Science and Argonne National Laboratory (2002–07); principal investigator, Center for Integrating Statistical and Environmental Science, University of Chicago (2001–03); assistant scientist, Woods Hole Oceanographic Institution (1998–99).
 Assistant professor, University of Chicago (1999–07).
 Author, Geophysical Data Analysis (Princeton University Press, 2008).
 Faculty, Bard College at Simon’s Rock: The Early College.
 At Bard since 2008.